 - Treatment of the cause of overhydration

 Medications that will, in general, cause overhydration are stopped.
 At times, doctors prescribe diuretics to build the discharge of sodium and water in the urine.
-Different kinds of medications likewise can expand water discharge and treat overhydration when blood volume is average.
+Different medications can expand water discharge and treat overhydration with average blood volume.
 These medications are usually used when an individual is in the hospital and can be carefully checked.

 Drink Water Now!
 The best ways to drink water for healthy bodies